Acrobat compatibility warning for Rosetta on Mac with Apple Silicon

 Right-click Adobe Acrobat and select Get info

-Deselect the Open in Rosetta checkbox.
+Deselect the Open using Rosetta checkbox.

 Close and relaunch Acrobat